jesslenn/arrayThreeSum/arrayThreeSum.md

         //we push integers at our locations in each loop, AND the remainder integer that we found in our memo solution.push(array[i], currentSum-array[j], array[j])
       } else {
-        //if we don't find our remainder in the memo, we'll add the value at j into our memo for use later in our loop(s)! memo[array[j] = true]
+        //if we don't find our remainder in the memo, we'll add the value at j into our memo for use later in our inside loop! memo[array[j] = true]
       }
     }